This past February, I decided to attempt my first ever no-spend month.

 Other then the toilet, I didn’t have any other extra expenses and the no-spend challenge was off to a great start!

-There was also loads of special events at my son’s school this week, which will help him feel like he’s got some extra entertainment going on.
+There were also loads of special events at my son’s school this week, which will help him feel like he’s got some extra entertainment.
 These small excitements gave us some fun things to look forward

 Valentine’s day was this week too.
 Our family’s tradition is to go out for burgers as a special treat.
 This is something my husband and I have done since we were engaged.
 Our kids really enjoy it too, so we had this expense already built into our budget.